 - Give in to a bit of planning or daydreaming about a big future trip.
 Spending time looking at all the places you will go in the future and even plotting out an itinerary are usually excellent mood-boosters.
-It’s a bit different in 2020, as most of us aren’t sure when we will be able to go, but even deciding where you want to go when we are free to travel again can put a positive spin on things.

 I hope we can all improve our lives while working from home by making time for regenerating, healing, and having fun!
 Gotta run—the sun is out, and my dog is begging for a walk.

 Follow these steps to change a negative mindset into something of value

 (EDITORIAL) Once you’re an expert, it’s easy to get caught in the know-it-all-trap, but expertise and cynicism age like fine wine, and can actually benefit you/others if communicated effectively.

 In conversation with our friend John Steinmetz, he shared some thoughts with me that have really stuck with us.